GenericMage/CoinClash/Type-A/Documentation/CCAgentSpecs.md

 # Cross Chain Contracts Documentation
-The System comprises of CCAgent, CCListingLogic, SSLiquidityLogic, CCListingTemplate, SSLiquidityTemplate, SSRouter, SSCrossDriver, and SSIsolatedDriver.
+The System comprises of CCAgent, CCListingLogic, SSLiquidityLogic, CCListingTemplate, SSLiquidityTemplate, CCOrderRouter, CCSettlementRouter CCLiquidityRouter, CSStorage, CCSPositionDriver, CCSExecutionDriver, SIStorage, CISPositionDriver and CISExecutionDriver.

 Together they form an AMM Orderbook Hybrid for leverage trading on the EVM.